Canon EF lens mount: Versatility

 Lenses for the earlier Canon FD lens mount are not usable for general photography on an EF mount cameras, unless adapters with optical elements are used because they are made for a flange focal distance of only 42.0 mm.
-Most of these lenses require autofocus and aperture motors inside the body which isn't available in EOS bodies.
 Infinity focus would be lost with an adapter which lacks optical elements.
 The Canon FD-EOS adapter is rare and is only usable with certain FD telephoto lenses.
 With a manual connection, the aperture and focus controls of the lens cannot be controlled or read from the camera; the lens must be focused manually.
 Since the only possible metering is through-the-lens, the lens must be manually stopped down to accurately meter at anything less than full aperture.
 (This is called stop-down metering.)